ohwada/Android_BluetoothChatTester/README.md

 ==========================

 Android Bluetooth Tester<br>
-base on Google sample BluetoothChat.
+base on Google sample BluetoothChat.<br>
-This app has two mode.
+This app has two mode.<br>
-One is tester mode, send sequence number as 1,2,3..., and check the received numbers.
+One is tester mode, send sequence number as 1,2,3..., and check the received numbers.<br>
-Another is echoback mode, send as the received character.
+Another is echoback mode, send as the received character.<br>

 ## Blog (in Japanese)
 http://android.ohwada.jp/archives/5770